Adding variables

 Click Apply Changes.

-To learn more about the techniques of using Variables, refer to Using Source to Target Variables in Logic River and Using Variables in REST Action Rivers topics.
+For more information on the techniques of using Variables, refer to Using Source to Target Variables in Logic Data Flow and Using Variables in REST Action Data Flows topics.

 | Variable Limitation | Supported | Details |